RiccardoMearini/UrmaDealGenie/docs/ExampleConfigs.md

+# Example Urma Deal Genie Configurations
+These example configurations can be used in the EventBridge JSON content input, or in the Lambda Test payloads.

+It is strongly recommended to test settings with the `"UpdateDeals": false` value set before you set it to true and update your deals.
+Make sure the number of deals the function says it thinks needs updating matches what you expect.

 ## Scale Urma bots TP% = SO count
 This is the original reason I created Urma Deal Genie, so that I can simply increase the TP% to match the deal's current SO count.